mate-desktop/mate-desktop.org/blog/20140116-mate-officially-in-arch-linux.md

 repository.

-The other advantage of getting MATE into the official Arch Linux package repository is that MATE will also features in the [Arch Linux ARM](http://archlinuxarm.org/) package repository.
-I can finally retire my Raspberry Pi and Cubox Pro build *"servers"*.
-I'm not sure how long it will take for all the MATE packages to appear in the Arch Linux ARM package repositories but I have already seen some packages are built.
+The other advantage of getting MATE into the official Arch Linux package repository is that MATE will now also feature in the [Arch Linux ARM](http://archlinuxarm.org/) package repository.
+I can finally retire my Raspberry Pi (armv6h) and Cubox Pro (armv7h) build *"servers"*.
+I'm not sure how long it will take for all the MATE packages to appear in the Arch Linux ARM package repository but I have already seen that some packages are built.

 MATE runs really well on the Raspberry Pi Model B with 512MB RAM, so if you have a Pi and a spare SDCARD, give it a whirl.
 I'll be writing a